tsdev/spinw/docs/pages/swfiles/sw_status.md

 ### Input Arguments

-% `percent`
+`percent`
-:nt   Percentage of the calculation that is done.
+: Percentage of the calculation that is done.

-% `mode`
+`mode`
 : Determines the time estimation, optional parameter:

-% `1`
-:tarts the time estimation.
+      1   Starts the time estimation.

-% `0`
-:isplays of the remaining time. (default)
+      0   Displays of the remaining time. (default)

-% `2`
-:alculation finished.
+      2   Calculation finished.

-% `fid`
+`fid`
 : File identifier to print the output:

-% `0`
-:o nothing.
+      0   Do nothing.

-% `1`
-:ext output to the Command Window.
+      1   Text output to the Command Window.
 Default.

-% `2`
-:raphical output, using the waitbar() function.
+      2   Graphical output, using the waitbar() function.

 ### See Also